A STRETCH OF STICKY SEPTEMBER WEATHER...

 Your First Alert Weather Forecast:

 We still have wildfire smoke passing high above us.
 As it mixes in with the sunshine, you may notice a hazy, or milky glow to the sky.
-Some high clouds will also pass through Wisconsin courtesy of some thunderstorms in Minnesota.
-However, those storms are tracking towards Lake Superior, so (for now) we’ll stay dry.
+Some high clouds will also pass through Wisconsin courtesy of thunderstorms in Minnesota and Upper Michigan...
+However, we’ll stay dry for now.

-After a cool start to the morning with lows in the 40s and 50s, we’ll see a big warm-up today.
-The smoky sunshine coupled with an strengthening south wind will cause our temperatures to rise well into the 70s to about 80 degrees.
-Not only will it be warm afternoon, but the humidity will be rising.
+We had a cool start to the morning, but we’ve seen a big warm-up today.
+The smoky sunshine coupled with an strengthening south wind has pushed our temperatures into the 70s to about 80 degrees.
+Not only will it be warm afternoon, but the humidity will continue to rise.
 Many folks will shut their windows and click on the air conditioning as the sticky air returns.

 It will stay warm and humid through the weekend, with chances of showers and thunderstorms.
 While you may not be thrilled to hear about another potentially wet weekend, it doesn’t appear to be a washout.
 Look for a chance of thundershowers late Friday night and into early Saturday morning...
 Followed by scattered storms on Sunday.
 Yes, there is a storm CHANCE for both the start of the Fox Cities Marathon, and also later at the Packers-Bears game Sunday night...
 The risk of severe weather this weekend is LOW.